Sogni-AI/sogni-client/README.md

-# JavaScript Client for Sogni AI API
+# Sogni SDK for JavaScript & Node.js
-This library provides a simple way to interact with the Sogni AI Supernet.
-It is written in TypeScript and can be used in both TypeScript and JavaScript projects.
-Library can be used in both Node.js and browser environments.
+This library provides an easy way to interact with the [Sogni AI Supernet](https://www.sogni.ai/supernet) - a DePIN protocol for creative AI.
+It is written in TypeScript and can be used in both TypeScript and JavaScript projects such as backend Node.js and browser environments.

-Sogni Supernet uses WebSocket connection for communication between clients, server and workers.
-Because of this library uses event-based API to interact with Supernet.
+Behind the scenes this SDK uses WebSocket connection for communication between clients, server, and workers.
+It harnesses an event-based API to interact with Supernet to make things super efficient.

 ## Installation
 Add library to your project using npm or yarn: